-It is true that the public hospital charges more affordable.
-But to get the better quality medical facilities from the private providers, you will have to pay more.
+It is true that public hospital charges more affordable.
+But to get better quality medical facilities from the private providers, you will have to pay more.
 Having health insurance allows you to save a lot.
 Be sure you have a comprehensive plan that covers the essential needs during the trip.

 Just like in other countries, there are two kinds of hospitals in Vietnam, public and private.
 Each of them has its own pros and cons.
 You can choose by considering the following:

 Public hospitals are usually underfunded have limited equipment.
 They are always crowded by locals because of the cheap fares.
-Those who are subsided by the government can even get the medical help for free.
+Those who are subsided by the government can even get medical help for free.
 Well, it is a good choice for the Vietnamese but not for tourists.

-For emergency public service number in Vietnam, you can call 115.
+For emergency public service numbers in Vietnam, you can call 115.
 However, the ambulances may come a little bit slow while the paramedics do not always speak English.
 To anticipate this situation, you can directly contact the nearest private hospital.
 If you do not have the number, you can go there by taxi to get there as quickly as possible.